-The Button Fern – Pellaea Rotundifolia [Pe-LEE-uh Ro-tun-dih-FOH-lee-uh] is native to New Zealand with distinctive foliage that offers an excellent variety to typical ferns.
+The Button Fern, recognizable as a fern with round leaves, Pellaea Rotundifolia [Pe-LEE-uh Ro-tun-dih-FOH-lee-uh] is native to New Zealand with distinctive foliage that offers an excellent variety to typical ferns.

-Even beginner gardeners can successfully grow Button fern plants with a bit of caution during its initial settling stage.
+Even beginner gardeners can successfully grow Button fern plants with a bit of caution during their initial settling stage.

 Once this fern’s settled, it’s an easy-going plant requiring very little care compared to its delicate relatives.